crozone/relaysbc-programs/community/tetris/README.md

 ### Features:

-* All 6 tetrominos are included
+* All 7 tetrominos are included
 * Tetrominos rotate with a passable rotation system
-* Collisions with the edges and bottom of the gameboard are handled
+* Collisions with the sides and bottom of the gameboard are handled
 * Collisions with the existing pieces on the gameboard are handled
-* Line clearing is handled
+* Line clearing is handled and lines counted for scoring
-* The number of lines cleared is maintained as the score
+* The total number of lines cleared is maintained as the score
-* Game over when new piece collides with existing pieces
+* Game over when a new piece cannot be spawned because it collides with existing pieces on the board
-* Hard drop
+* Hard drop (automatically loops piece down until a collision occurs)
-* Toggle gameboard rendering to improve speed
+* Toggle gameboard rendering (Automatic rendering can be turned off to improve game speed on real hardware)

 ### Limitations and areas for improvement

-* Tetrominos are not randomly selected and instead simply cycle non-randomly.
+* Tetrominos are not randomly selected and instead simply cycle non-randomly (order is: I, O, T, S, J, Z, L).
 If anyone knows an rng algorithm that can pick a number from 0->6 in ~3 instructions, let me know!

-* Technically the Tetris gameboard is supposed to be at least 10x20, but the game only renders 10x16.
-This is because the gameboard is two bytes high and rendering 10x24 would take considerably more storage and instructions, so 10x16 will have to do.
+* Technically the official Tetris gameboard is supposed to be at least 10x20 tall (modern is usually 10x40), but the game only renders a shorter 10x16.
+This is because the gameboard is two bytes in height, and rendering 10x24 would require three bytes, and take considerably more storage and instructions because of the extra indirect loading and bit shift code required.
+10x16 will have to do and is still very playable.

-* There are no wallkicks for rotation or anything fancy from modern Tetris.
-An illegal spin is prevented to avoid collision, but the game will not move the piece to help you accomplish a rotation.
-An exception to this is collisions with the floor, which *will* actually kick the piece up due to how piece rendering is handled.
+* There are no wallkicks for rotation or anything fancy from modern official Tetris.
+An illegal spin is prevented to avoid collision, but the game will not move the piece ("wallkick") to help you accomplish a rotation.
+An exception to this is downwards collisions with the floor (and only the floor), which *will* actually kick the piece up ("floorkick") due to the way piece rendering is handled.

-* Slow on real hardware!
+* The game is extremely slow on real hardware!
+Disabling automatic piece rendering helps.

 ### Implementation

 #### Minimising instruction count

 To save instruction space, many instructions are used as both instructions *and* variable storage.
-Any instruction that doesn't use its `bb` value for something (i.e. the `ben` bit is disabled and the instruction doesn't jump) is available to use as storage, since its `bb` value is ignored anyway.
-Using this technique, the game manages to have no `skip` directives, since all variables are stored hidden within other instructions.
+Any instruction that doesn't use its `bb` value for something (i.e. any instruction where the `ben` bit is disabled and the instruction doesn't jump) is available to use as storage, since its `bb` value is ignored.
+Using this technique, the game manages to have no `skip` directives (no variables are stored in halt instructions with the exception of 0x00), since all variables are stored in the bb value within other instructions.

-A particularly useful and easy example of this is the `CLRA_INSN` (`0x8100aabb`) instruction, which writes `0x00` to `[aa]` without using `bb` at all.
-This allows for a variable to clear itself when executed.
+A particularly useful example of this is the `CLRA_INSN` (`0x8100aabb`) instruction, which writes `0x00` to `[aa]` without using `bb`.
+When `aa` is set to the address of the instruction itself, it allows for a "variable storage" instruction to clear itself when executed.
+Since variables usually have to be cleared before use anyway, this saves an entire instruction.

 For example: